mohammedyousuf051/draw/README.md

 # Lucky Draw API

 This is the Lucky Draw API, built with Node.js, Express.js, TypeScript, and TypeORM.
 It uses Jest for integration and unit testing, PostgreSQL for the database, Swagger for API documentation, and Joi for request validation.
+I implemented this in MVP pattern approach

 ## Technologies Used